107 Beacon was built ca. 1862, one of six contiguous houses (101-103-105-107-109-111 Beacon) built at about the same time and in the same style.

 On November 23, 1887, Frederick W. Bradlee acquired 107 Beacon from his father.

-During the 1897-1898 winter season, the Bradlees were living elsewhere and 107 Beacon was the home of Mary Morse (Barker) Taylor, the widow of dry goods merchant William Oliver Taylor, and their children, Frederick Spaulding Taylor and Ellen Richardson Taylor.
-They previously had lived at the Hotel Vendôme.
+During the 1897-1898 winter season, the Bradlees were living elsewhere, probably in Bermuda, and 107 Beacon was the home of Mary Morse (Barker) Taylor, the widow of dry goods merchant William Oliver Taylor, and their children, Frederick Spaulding Taylor and Ellen Richardson Taylor.
+They previously had lived at the Hotel Vendome.

-By the 1898-1899 winter season, Frederick W. Bradlee and Thomas and Maria Bradlee had resumed living at 107 Beacon.
+By the 1898-1899 winter season, Frederick Bradlee and Thomas and Maria Bradlee had resumed living at 107 Beacon.
+They continued to live there during the 1904-1905 winter season, but then spent the next three winter seasons in Bermuda.

-During the 1906-1907 winter season, the Bradlees were in Bermuda and 107 Beacon was the home of John Lawrence and his wife, Martha Endicott (Peabody) Lawrence.
+During the 1906-1907 winter season, 107 Beacon was the home of John Lawrence and his wife, Martha Endicott (Peabody) Lawrence.
 Their primary residence was in Groton, where he owned a farm; he also was a trustee with offices in Boston.
 By the next season, they had moved to the Lenox Hotel at 61 Exeter.

 107 Beacon was inherited by Thomas S. Bradlee, and in March of 1928 he applied for (and subsequently received) permission to significantly remodel the house, including adding new bay windows on the second story in the front and on the first story in the rear.
 The remodeling was designed by architect Richard Arnold Fisher.

-Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN B-1).
+Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN B-1).

 In October of 1928, Thomas Bradlee amended the plans to include a new one story brick addition in the rear, below the new bay window, the width of the house and extending twenty feet to the alley.
 It replaced a previous wooden ell.
 The addition, also designed by Richard Arnold Fisher, was built (it appears on the 1938 Bromley map) but subsequently was removed.